AVSLab/basilisk/src/fswAlgorithms/attControl/mtbMomentumManagement/mtbMomentumManagement.rst

 The optional module list ``wheelSpeedBiases`` can be set to desired RW spin rates in terms of rad/sec.
 If this is not set, the default values are zero rates.

+Note that the MTB input configuration message variable ``GtMatrix_B`` must be provided in a row major format.